 Passengers often varied from low ranking enlisted soldiers to four star generals, with civilians and government officials occasionally mixed in.
 Flights in the Bavarian Alps and across the English Channel were particularly enjoyable.
 His last mission before being reassigned stateside was flying in support of an international military parachute competition on the island of Texel, Holland, where he helped the Dutch set two new military precision free fall records.

-His third assignment, this time to his home state of Alaska, was one of his most memorable, flying OH-58s for C/4-123rd Aviation Regiment of the 6th Infantry Division (Light), at Fort Wainwright in Fairbanks.
+His third assignment - to his home state of Alaska flying OH-58s for C/4-123rd Aviation Regiment of the 6th Infantry Division (Light), at Fort Wainwright in Fairbanks - was one of his most memorable.
 Daily flights throughout Alaska in a diversity of weather and terrain were the norm.
 It was there he also began researching Alaska’s multitude of aviation accidents after seeing and investigating numerous wreckage sites.
-Most were scattered or burned out hulks in the military training areas near Fairbanks, but the numerous mountains, glaciers and river valleys had a good share of other crash sites.
+Most were scattered or burned out hulks in the several military training areas near Fairbanks, but the numerous mountains, glaciers and river valleys provided a good share of other crash sites.

 In 1989 he participated in the Exxon Valdez Oil Spill cleanup on the south-central coast of Alaska, flying as an OH-58 pilot on temporary duty with the U.S. Coast Guard, based in Homer.
 Daily flights were conducted along the outer coast as far east as the Pye Islands and west to the Alaska Peninsula, monitoring the spill's movement and verifying cleanup operations.

 The author's next assignment was as an OH-58A/C Instructor Pilot and Standardization Instructor Pilot with A/1-5 Aviation Regiment of the 5th Infantry Division, Fort Polk, Louisiana.
-He enjoyed evaluating and teaching the unit's pilots and aerial observers, sharing his experience and flight techniques.
+He enjoyed evaluating and teaching the battalion's scout pilots and aerial observers, sharing his experience and flight techniques.

 The battalion trained extensively with AH-64 attack helicopters at Fort Hood, Texas, but the first Gulf War ended before the unit was deployed.
 The older generation scout helicopter was not a good match with the newer attack helicopter, but what the OH-58 Kiowa lacked in performance and technical capability was made up for with pilot skill and determination.
 Unfortunately, within months after the Gulf War ended, the OH-58A and C models were being phased out of the Army inventory, leaving Greg without his former career track for advancement and the choice of another aircraft transition.

-Wanting to return to Alaska, Greg requested a transition into the UH-60 Blackhawk, which was replacing the older generation UH-1s, and volunteered for an overseas assignment to the 2nd Infantry Division in Korea.
-The unaccompanied tour provided a confirmed follow-on assignment back to Fort Wainwright, Alaska.
+Wanting to return to Alaska, Greg requested a transition into UH-60 Blackhawks, which were replacing the older generation UH-1s, and volunteered for an overseas assignment to the 2nd Infantry Division in Korea.
+The unaccompanied tour provided a follow-on assignment back to Fort Wainwright, Alaska.
 Although his flying duty in Korea was limited while serving as the 2-2 Aviation Regiment’s Flight Operations Officer, the position helped him achieve promotion to CW4.